JamesLavin/recursive_selective_match/README.md

       data_fetched_at: "2018-04-17 11:14:53"
     }

-Imagine further that each time you call this function, some details may vary.
+Imagine further that each time you call this function, some details vary.
 Maybe each time you call the function, you get a random team, not always the NBA's greatest team of all time (only team with 17 championships... #boston_strong!) and you don't care about specific ids or the data_fetched_at time stamp or maybe even details about the players or team.
 But you want to test that the structure of the data is correct and possibly confirm some of the values.

-With RecursiveSelectiveMatch, you can create a generic test by specifying an expected data structure like this:
+With RecursiveSelectiveMatch, you can create a generic test by specifying an _expected_ data structure, like this:

     %{